dolsem/thunkless/README.md

   /**
    * Actions in chain will be dispatched if the promise is successfully resolved.
    * If one of them results in error, AUTH_FAILURE will be sent.
 Otherwise,
-   * thunkless will send AUTH_SUCESS after dispatching chain actions.
+   * thunkless will send AUTH_SUCCESS after dispatching chain actions.
    */
   chain: ({ userData, isReturningUser }) => [
     { type: INIT_USER, payload: userData },